ArielAvshalom/cuny-ttp-algo-summer-2022-seminar/README.md

 - You will complete all algos listed in the syllabus on a weekly basis.
 - We will review your comments/high level overview & code to identify strengths and weaknesses within your understanding of each pattern.
 - You will NOT complete your homework all in one shot & will NOT save.
 Attempting to master Data-structures and Algorithms requires constant exposure to these questions and solutions.
-You will create a PR through GitHub each night solving at minimum one problem which you were not able to solve during class time.
+You will create a commit through GitHub on your branch each night solving at minimum one problem which you were not able to solve during class time.

 </details>